nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 A few tips to streamline your data exchange:

 - You can [use metadata templates](./../SwateManual/Docs05-Templates.html)
-  - to communicate with clients and team members, which metadata is crucial for specific assays
+  - to communicate with collaborators and team members, which metadata is crucial for specific assays
 - You can also store filled-out templates for your routine measurements as a reusable [JSON file](./../SwateManual/Docs06-ISA-JSON.html)

 ### Data storage, handling and transfer